Dorothy A. Hogg

-Dorothy A. Hogg is a nurse and a retired lieutenant general of the United States Air Force who last served as the 23rd Surgeon General of the United States Air Force and United States Space Force.
+Dorothy A. Hogg is a nurse and a actively lieutenant general of the United States Air Force who is currently serving as the 23rd Surgeon General of the United States Air Force and United States Space Force.
 Hogg serves as functional manager of the U.S. Air Force Medical Service.
 In this capacity, she advises the Secretary of the Air Force and Air Force Chief of Staff, as well as the Assistant Secretary of Defense for Health Affairs on matters pertaining to the medical aspects of the air expeditionary force and the health of Airmen.

 Hogg entered the Air Force in 1983 and has commanded at the squadron and group level, and served as the deputy command surgeon for two major commands.
 She has deployed in support of operations Enduring Freedom and Iraqi Freedom.